Daniel-Ma22/Daniel-Ma22/README.md

 - 👋 Hello!
 I am Daniel Mayer, i am from germany and studying applied informatics!
 (2022/2023)
 - 👀 I’m interested in softwaredevelopment, chess and gaming.
 - 🌱 I’m currently learning java and other technologies at university.
-- ⚙️ Currently working as a software consultant
+- ⚙️ Currently a working student => software consultant
 - 💻 Learning and using C#
 - 📫 You can reach me by E-Mail: dan.mayer435@gmail.com